aws-samples/amazon-textract-response-parser/src-js/README.md

 ## Other features and examples

-For more examples of the features of the library, you can refer to the [tests](tests/) folder and/or the source code.
+For more examples on how to use the library, you can refer to the (basic) [examples](examples/) and (more complete) [tests](tests/) folders on GitHub, and the source code itself.
 If you have suggestions for additional features that would be useful, please open a GitHub issue!

 ## Development